 Laugardalslaug is the capital’s largest and most popular, complete with two 50-meter pools, seven hot tubs ranging in heat, a steam bath, a cold tub and a large water slide.
 Bet your local council pool doesn’t offer all that!
 Meanwhile, Sundhöllin is Reykjavik’s oldest pool and has great facilities.

-Word of warning to body-shy Brits on Ambassador cruises here – it’s customary to shower naked, and you might be reminded by a local if you try washing in your swimmers (the rule concerns maintaining the quality of the water and minimising the use of chlorine rather than exhibitionism).
+Word of warning to body-shy Brits on Ambassador cruises here: it’s customary to shower naked, and you might be reminded by a local if you try washing in your swimmers (the rule concerns maintaining the quality of the water and minimising the use of chlorine rather than exhibitionism).
 So, put that prudishness to one side!

 It’s a truth universally acknowledged that if a volcanic eruption is happening anywhere near you it’s ripe cause to panic.

-The city hosts the only live lava show in the world, called, wait for it, LAVA SHOW.
+However, on an Iceland cruise to Reykjavik you can experience a lava flow without any of the danger, horror, burning, death etc, thanks to the city hosting the only live lava show in the world, called, wait for it, LAVA SHOW.
 Doing what it says on the tin, the spectacle recreates a volcanic eruption by superheating real lava and pouring it into a showroom where attendees can ooh and aah accordingly, no panic required.

 The show has received multiple awards for entertainment and innovation so you’re bound to be impressed as you feel the heat emanating from the real molten lava flowing before you.